Mani Rimdu Festival Trek

-Mani Rimdu is one of the main festivals of Buddhist in Everest region.
+Mani Rimdu is one of the most important and biggest festivals of Buddhist in Everest region.
 The 3 days long public open festival of Mani Rimdu festival performs at famed Tengboche monastery at 3800 meters.
 Buddhist monk exhibits the mask dances that depict the victory of Buddhism over the earlier Bon region.
 Before the Mask dance performed by monk they go though the preparation of festival likes the Sand Mandala, the Empowerment, the Fire Puja.
 Hundreds of local Sherpa of this region attend the special performance with due respect.
 The dances depict conquering and converting demons by Guru Rinpoche and the introduction of Buddhism into Tibet.
 Thus we customise this Mani Rimdu festival trek coincide the trek and festival date together in the month of Nov every year.

 Apart from the fresh air and green serenity of Tenboche monastery and delightful Mani Rimdu festival, you will witness the stunning view of world’s highest peaks mt.
-Everest, Amadablam, Nuptse, Lhotse, Thamaserku, Kantaga etc. The tall rhododendron forest is the home of Impeyan Pheasant, the national bird of Nepal, while the Huge vultures dominates the skies above.
+Everest, Amadablam, Nuptse, Lhotse, Thamaserku, Kantaga etc. The tall rhododendron forest is the home of Impeyan Pheasant, the national bird of Nepal, while the huge vultures dominates the skies above.
 Yellow-billed chough and black ravens play on the wind.
-One can also see the thar, goral and musk deer grazing on the steps terraces.
+One can also see the Himalayan thar, goral and musk deer grazing on the steps terraces.
 Rocks are carved into with prayer and a bright flag hung in high passes that carries the message of peace and compassion around the valleys.

 - 01: Arrive in Kathmandu / stay at hotel

 - 02: In Kathmandu - cultural city tour and trek breifing

 - 03: Fly to Lukla to start the Mani Rimdu trek to Phakding

-Trek to Namche and Acclimatisation rest day
+- 04-05: Trek to Namche and Acclimatisation rest day

 - 06: Trek to Tengboche and Mani Rimdu starts

-Witness the special Mani Rimdu Festival
+- 07-08: Witness the special Mani Rimdu Festival

 - 09: Tre to Namche and stay at teahouse

 - 10: Trek down to Lukla

 - 11: Fly to Kathmandu and free rest day in Kathmandu

-Mani Rimdu festival trek ends / airport transfer
+- 12: Mani Rimdu festival trek ends / airport transfer